twostraws/Placeholder/README.md

 To install, just drag Placeholder.swift into your Xcode project, then change the class of any placeholder image views to be `Placeholder` rather than `UIImageView`.
 When the final artwork arrives, all you need to do is change the class back to `UIImageView` and you’re back to normal – easy!

-**Note:** Xcode 9.2 and earlier overlay the words “UIImageView” on all `UIImageView` subclasses, but this only occurs at design time.
-This bug is fixed in Xcode 9.3.

 ## Options